darklang/docs/docs/datastores.md

         name: "Paul",
         pets: []}]`

-- A a derivative of a field you plan to store that will be unique (such as generating a slug from two fields).
+- A unique derivative of a field (like name and UserId, or a slug).

 `[{"ellen1": {
         userId: 1,